julienstroheker/DCOS-Azure/README.md

 * It is assumed that you have a functioning Azure client installed.
 You can do so [here](https://github.com/Azure/azure-cli)

 * Install [Terraform](https://www.terraform.io/downloads.html) and create credentials for Terraform to access Azure.
-To do so, you will need to following environment variables :
+To do so, you will need to following environment variables:

   * ARM_SUBSCRIPTION_ID=<subscription id>
   * ARM_CLIENT_ID=<client id>